mayconfmelo/nexus-tools/src/sub/main.typ

 == Default Command
 :default:

-Substitute the original defaults for custom ones, allowing to set new defaults that can be easily changed using `set` rules.
+Allows to substitute the original defaults for custom ones, allowing to set new defaults that can be easily changed using `set` rules — for example, change default font from _Libertinus Serif_ to _Comic Sans_.#footnote[Sorry, designers.]
 **/
 #let default(
   when: false, /// <- boolean
     /** Test whether the original default is currently being used.
 Allow to set custom defaults when it returns `true`. |**/
-  value: none, /// <- dictionary | any
+  value: (:), /// <- dictionary | any
     /// Custom default to be returned.
 Generally a dictionary with option name and value. |
   original, /// <- boolean
     /// Use original defaults instead of the custom ones. |